White Gold: Rival 18th-Century Porcelain Manufactories

 The Oppenheimers fled the city for Vienna after Hitler’s rise to power; they later managed to escape Austria.
 Before their flight from persecution in Vienna, the Oppenheimers sold their storied Meissen holdings to a Dutch collector, who died shortly after.
 The Nazis purchased the porcelain collection.
 After World War II, the Allies recovered it from the salt mines, and its ownership reverted to the Dutch State, which deposited it at the Rijksmuseum.

 In 2019, the Netherlands restituted the collection to the Oppenheimers’ heirs.
 Two years later, Sotheby’s auctioned it on their behalf, and the Rijksmuseum bought back more than half of the lots, including this mantel clock, which was the highlight of the sale.
-Estimated at $200,000–400,000, it sold for just under $1.6 million.
+Estimated at $200,000–$400,000, it sold for just under $1.6 million.

-Sotheby’s catalogue describes the clock as such: “The crisply modelled architectural silhouette is enhanced further by an extraordinary trove of techniques of decoration including exuberantly painted Chinoiserie figural panels, enriched by either puce and iron-red foliate scrollwork, or underglaze-blue borders, and gilt Chinoiserie figures and scrollwork over Böttger-lustre.”
+Sotheby’s catalog describes the clock as such: “The crisply modelled architectural silhouette is enhanced further by an extraordinary trove of techniques of decoration including exuberantly painted Chinoiserie figural panels, enriched by either puce and iron-red foliate scrollwork, or underglaze-blue borders, and gilt Chinoiserie figures and scrollwork over Böttger-lustre.”
 The lustrous glaze is a pink-lilac color invented by Böttger.
 It was often used in Meissen porcelain with Chinoiserie subjects, which are East Asian motifs adapted to European taste.

-The figures on top of the clock case’s vaulted dome refers to the mythological tale of the young weaver Arachne and the Greek goddess Athena.
+The figures on top of the clock case’s vaulted dome refer to the mythological tale of the young weaver Arachne and the Greek goddess Athena.
 In the story, Arachne boasts that her weaving skill is greater than Athena’s.
 In an ensuing contest, Arachne bests the goddess.
 Enraged, Athena curses her and turns her into a spider.

 Porcelain Flowers of Vincennes

-A mounted vase with flowers, vase before 1733, flowers from 1745–1750, and mount around 1745–1749, by the Meissen Porcelain Manufactory (vase), and the Vincennes Porcelain Manufactory (flowers).
-Hard-paste porcelain and polychrome-enamel decoration; soft-paste porcelain; gilt-bronze.
+A mounted vase with flowers—vase before 1733, flowers from 1745–1750, and mount around 1745–1749—by the Meissen Porcelain Manufactory (vase) and the Vincennes Porcelain Manufactory (flowers).
+Hard-paste porcelain and polychrome-enamel decoration, soft-paste porcelain, gilt-bronze.
 Getty Center, Los Angeles.
 (Public Domain)

-A mounted vase with flowers, vase before 1733, flowers from 1745–1750, and mount around 1745–1749, by the Meissen Porcelain Manufactory (vase), and the Vincennes Porcelain Manufactory (flowers).
-Hard-paste porcelain and polychrome-enamel decoration; soft-paste porcelain; gilt-bronze.
+A mounted vase with flowers—vase before 1733, flowers from 1745–1750, and mount around 1745–1749—by the Meissen Porcelain Manufactory (vase) and the Vincennes Porcelain Manufactory (flowers).
+Hard-paste porcelain and polychrome-enamel decoration, soft-paste porcelain, gilt-bronze.
 Getty Center, Los Angeles.
-(Public Domain)
+Public Domain

 France was envious of Saxony’s success with porcelain at the Meissen factory.
 In 1740, the Vincennes Manufactory was founded in a royal chateau east of Paris.
 It was run by a former carpenter who had perfected the creation of a whiter, more brilliant soft-paste porcelain.
 The company’s goal was to produce porcelain to rival that of Meissen.
-Initially, they made frequent copies of popular Meissen pieces.
+Initially, it made frequent copies of popular Meissen pieces.
 Louis XV granted Vincennes a royal warrant five years after its founding.

 A set of objects at the Getty Center encapsulate this period of porcelain competition.
 A pair of mounted vases with flowers features Meissen vases from before 1733.
 The porcelain containers are decorated with painted flowers and insects; shadows are included to give heightened realism.
 The Getty explains, “The painter carefully placed a few of the smaller bugs to cover flaws in the porcelain.”